A secured personal loan, sometimes known as a secured homeowner loan, allows you to borrow a lump sum of money which is secured against a property.

 There are a number of catches and things you need to understand before you commit yourself to this type of secured loan, including:

-- The ‘second charge’ on your property means that if you default on secured loan, the lender can ultimately take you to court and order a house repossession.
+- The ‘second charge’ on your property means that if you default on a secured loan, the lender can ultimately take you to court and order a house repossession.
 The first charge lender gets paid back first, and the second charge lender gets what’s left, up to the value of the outstanding debt.

 - Secured loan interest rates are usually variable, which means it’s difficult to budget as the rate could go up and down.
 If you’ve also got a variable rate mortgage, you might get hit twice if rates go up, so make sure you can afford it.